-South Dakota Medicaid is a medical assistance program that provides benefits such as hospital stays, doctor visits, and prescription drugs.
+South Dakota Medicaid is a medical assistance program that provides benefits such as insurance coverage for hospital stays, doctor visits, and prescription drugs.

-Under Medicaid, low-income individuals can get access to evidence-based mental health and behavioral health services.
+Under Medicaid, people with low incomes can get access to evidence-based mental health and behavioral health services at low cost or no cost.

-Residents of the state of South Dakota can get coverage for everything from counseling services to inpatient rehab programs.
+Residents of the state of South Dakota can receive coverage for everything from counseling services to inpatient rehab programs.

 Here are many of the treatment options provided with Medicaid: